8 Creative Uses for Cookie Cutters

-We make cookie cutters with multiple personalities.
+Here at SED Developments we make cookie cutters with multiple personalities.
 There!
 It’s in the open and we’re feeling much better already.
 A revelation.
-True it’s not up there with who killed JR or the plot twists of Game of Thrones, but there you go.
-At SED we live in a world of gingerbread and cookie dough – some of which I believe, may have gone to my brain!
+True it’s not up there with who killed JR or the plot twists of Succession, but there you go.
+At SED we live in a world of gingerbread and cookie dough – some of which I’m sure, has gone to my brain!

 We’ve discovered, through designing and making cookie cutters, that half of the time they aren’t used in baking at all.
 Here are some of the alternative uses to which you can put an SED Developments cookie cutter:

-- Ceramics – we’ve done several commissions for artisans working with clay.
+We’ve done several commissions for artisans working with clay.
 They produce jewellery, table coasters, all sorts of magical items.
 Because of the sturdiness of the plastic (PLA – Polylactic Acid) the cutters are ideal for cutting through clay.
 They give a clean cut inside and out.
 And this, as we learnt of late, is vital because it saves the artist hours of filing and sanding.
 The image we’ve used is from the very talented Meinir Wyn Jones, ceramic artist and maker from Wales.
 Check out our blog on Clay and Clay artists here.

-- Quilting/Sewing – One client used our hexagon for a quilting project because it made a great stencil.
+Quilting/Sewing – One client used our hexagon for a quilting project because it made a great stencil.
 But don’t limit yourself to regular, everyday shapes.
-Mothering Sunday is coming and we’re getting orders for the Cute Bunny cookie cutter.
+The Cute Bunny cookie cutter.
 Our customers are using them as fabric stencils for appliqué onto aprons and tea towels.
-Or, and we love this idea, pin cushions, to make a lovely individual gift for a mum that sews.
+Or, and we love this idea, pin cushions, to make a gorgeous and individual gift for a mum that sews.

-- Dogs! – Canines need cookies too don’t you know?
+Canines need cookies too don’t you know?
 No – we’re not barking mad.
-Use a canine cookie dough and cut out the dough with our dog bone cookie cutter.
+Use a canine cookie dough mix and cut out the dough with our dog bone cookie cutter.
 You’ll cut the rug on the next park walk.
 And you’ll make your doggy friend’s tail wag with delight!
+Woof!

-- Bathbombs – when we saw what attagirlsays gets up to, we were agog!
-Check out these love heart bath bombs on her website.
-Attagirlsays uses silicone moulds but we reckon cookie cutters are as good.
+When we saw what AttaGirl gets up to we were agog!
+Check out these fab love heart bath bombs on her website.
+AttaGirl uses silicone moulds but we reckon cookie cutters works as well.

-- Felting – I have a serious felting addiction, something to do with stabbing needles into wool!
-That aside, I’ve used our cookie cutter moulds to create all sorts of felted goodies.
-And then I saw this article from Honestlywtf about felting onto clothes.
+I’ve got a serious felting addiction.
+I think its something to do with stabbing needles into wool!
+Stress busting aside, I’ve used our cookie cutter moulds to create all sorts of felted goodies.
+But then I saw this article from HonestlyWTF about felting onto clothes.
 They’re making elbow patches.
 But we say put a felt heart onto your next jumper to make it individual and arty.